elauffenburger/gulp-demo/README.md

-## What is this?!
+## What is this?

 gulp-demo is a bunch of files used to teach gulp!
-If you stumbled here by accident, feel free to use this project to teach a lesson or, better yet, fork this repo to make your own derivative lessons!
+If you stumbled here by accident, feel free to use this project to teach a lesson or, better yet, fork this repo to make your own derivative lessons.

 ## Who is this for?